derJunker/pogostuck-split-tracker/README.md

 ### Usage
 When starting it for the first time, you need to set up some stuff.
 You will (hopefully) find all information in the ``Setup`` tab in the app.
-If there are any questions just dm me on discord.
+If there are any questions just dm me on discord (@derjunker).
 I'd love to help out and receive feedback!

 ## Limitations
 It sadly does **not work with fullscreen**!
 You need to use borderless or windowed mode :(.
 Maybe this changes at some